 If you encounter any errors, ensure everything is entered correctly, you may have entered it in wrong, accidentally left a character in, a space at the end.
 If you don't get a response, it could be that Openrouter is limiting you, keep trying to generate a message.

-How to use other proxies for free.
+How to use Deepseek V3 for free.
+(CHUTES)

 How to use Deepseek R1.
 (Paid)